-Occasionally patients having surgery may get more serious types of staph infections.
-The good news is that hospital staff take many precautions to avoid infection in someone having surgery.
+Sometimes, patients having surgery may get more serious types of staph infections.
+The good news is that hospital staff take many steps to avoid infection in someone having surgery.
 That's why they carefully clean the area being operated on, use sterile equipment, and sometimes give a person antibiotics.

 You may also have heard about methicillin-resistant Staphylococcus aureus or MRSA for short.
 MRSA is a type of staph that has built up a resistance to the antibiotics usually used to treat staph infections.
 Although MRSA can be harder to treat, in most cases the infection heals with the right treatment.

 Staph skin infections show up in lots of different ways.
 Some of the more common conditions often caused by S. aureus skin infections are:

 Many of these staph infections are minor and can be treated at home.
 If a minor infection gets worse — for example, you start feeling feverish or ill or the area spreads and gets very red or and hot — it's a good idea to see a doctor.

 Wound infections generally show up 2 or more days after the injury or surgery.
 The signs of a wound infection (redness, pain, swelling, and warmth) are similar to those found in cellulitis.
 A person might have fever and feel sick in general.
 Pus or a cloudy fluid can drain from the wound and a yellow crust (like that in impetigo) can develop.
 If you think you have a wound infection after surgery, or you have a serious wound that seems to be infected, call your doctor.

 Staphylococcus aureus bacteria are everywhere.
 Many healthy people carry staph bacteria without getting sick.